 In addition to lecture and class discussion, the social work program utilizes a variety of teaching strategies, including case-based and experiential approaches to enhance learning.
 Students are exposed to issues and organizations at local, state, and national levels through policy forums, conferences, interviews and service-learning.
 All majors use the interviewing labs for case simulations and interviewing to develop their practice skills.
 The department offers minors in family studies, gerontology and nonprofit Studies.

 Students should declare the Social Work major when they register for orientation.

 Currently Enrolled Major Changers

-Students should complete a "Change or Declaration of Major" form and obtain the signature of the department head in Health and Human Services Building, Room 2127.
+Students should complete a "Change or Declaration of Major" form and obtain the signature of the department head in Health and Behavioral Studies building, Room 2084.

 Admission to the Major

 Students who have declared the social work major and completed SOWK 287 and SOWK 288 are eligible to be fully admitted to the BSW program.
 To be admitted, students must submit an application, personal statement and three references.
 Students are evaluated on their demonstration of community service and life experiences, academic performance, communication skills, work related skills, ability to work with others, motivation, professional value orientation and career plans.
 Applications and other advising documents can be found on the Department of Social Work website.